stefan-yas/aesthetic-startpage/README.md

 ## Usage

-All commands are run from the root of the project, from a terminal:

 | Command                     | Action                  |
 | :-------------------------- | :---------------------- |
 | `ctrl + C`                  | Clears the terminal     |